remihoeppe/CoffeeAPI/README.md

 As a client of the API, I should be able to delete a roaster from the API DB.

 -> When a client sends a DELETE request to `/roasters/{name}`, the corresponding roaster should be deleted and a 204 should be returned.
 If no roaster can be found a 404 should be returned.

 ### 4. All CRUD should happen on a local DB

 As a client of the API, I want the data I read from and write to, to be stored in a persistent way.
 For the time being a local Postgres DB will do.

 -> A local DB should be set up and a connection to it created within the application.
 All CRUD method should be refactored to be working with that local DB.

 ## File Structure

 src
 └── main
 └── kotlin
 └── com
 └── coffee
 └── api
 ├── roaster
 │ ├── RoasterTable.kt // Defines RoasterTable, RoasterCoffeeTable
 │ ├── RoasterDAO.kt // RoasterDAO class with relationships
 │ ├── RoasterService.kt // Business logic for roasters
 │ ├── RoasterController.kt // API endpoints for roasters
 │ ├── Roaster.kt // Roaster data model
 │ └── RoasterMapper.kt // Mapping functions (like daoToModel)
 ├── coffee
 │ ├── CoffeeTable.kt // Defines CoffeeTable
 │ ├── CoffeeDAO.kt // CoffeeDAO class
 │ ├── CoffeeService.kt // Business logic for coffees
 │ ├── CoffeeController.kt // API endpoints for coffees
 │ └── Coffee.kt // Coffee data model
 └── utils
 ├── DbTransaction.kt // Database transaction helper
 └── Mappings.kt // Any shared mapping logic

 ## Qs:

 - Am I using lenses properly?
 - Is the file structure adequate?
--
+- What is the best way to handle missing params as such?
+Or should they be considered as invalid params?
+404 or 400?
+- Should there be one setup file with DB manips ran beforeAll tests?

 ## Package